Charles Nuttall: The Melbourne arts community

 Nuttall joined the Victorian Artists' Society in 1896, where he was an occasional exhibitor.
 At the Society's annual meeting in November 1901 he was elected as a member of council.

 Nuttall was a prominent member of Melbourne's bohemian community of writers, artists and poets.
 He belonged to the Melbourne Savage Club, a private social club with a bohemian spirit.

 In 1898 and 1899 Nuttall conducted drawing classes at the Collingwood School of Art held in the Collingwood Town Hall.

 Nuttall was an early member of the Melbourne Black and White Club which formed in 1900.
 A number of Nuttall's "spirited chalk-drawings" (described as being "admirable as rapid studies") were included in the club's first exhibition held in July 1900 at their rooms at 62 Elizabeth Street.
 In December 1900 Nuttall gave a lecture at the Black and White Club discussing 'What is Art?', attended by about forty people.
-After the lecture the architect and artist Robert J. Haddon remarked that "it was only a very young man who would attempt to lecture on the great question upon which older artists hesitate to give an opinion"; Haddon added that he "he admired his pluck, and enjoyed the lecture, which, after all, was the chief thing".
+After the lecture the architect and artist Robert J. Haddon remarked that "it was only a very young man who would attempt to lecture on the great question upon which older artists hesitate to give an opinion"; Haddon added that "he admired his pluck, and enjoyed the lecture, which, after all, was the chief thing".
 Nuttall served as secretary of the Black and White Club.
 About a year the club's formation it was affiliated with the Victorian Artists' Society.

 From about September 1901 cartoons by Nuttall were occasionally published in The Bulletin magazine, based in Sydney.